jiminhsieh/jekyll-clean-dark/_posts/2017-08-06-What-Youll-Wish-Youd-Known-by-Paul-Graham.md

 share: true
 ---

-There is original link of essay - [http://www.paulgraham.com/hs.html](http://www.paulgraham.com/hs.html).
+There is the original link of essay - [http://www.paulgraham.com/hs.html](http://www.paulgraham.com/hs.html).

 > What you want to do with your life.